 Rapeseed flowers spring to life

 A golden yellow sea of rapeseed flowers fill Wuyuan during spring, especially at Wuyuan’s famous flower terraces.
-You’ll also see sun and pink clouds rise from the river, yellow birds sing in the warm breeze, and grass get greener than you’ve ever seen it.
+You’ll also see the sun and pink clouds rise from the river, yellow birds sing in the warm breeze, and grass get greener than you’ve ever seen it.

 Visit during the middle of March through the beginning of April to see seas of blooming yellow rapeseed flowers.